Do you think you might qualify to open up a Solo 401(k)? Check out this video to find out!

 What are my responsibilities as the Solo 401(k) account holder when establishing my new Solo 401(k)?

 You have the option to fund the Solo 401(k) plan with annual contributions or transfers from other retirement accounts.
 You will have the freedom of investing those contributions through the investment vehicle of your choice.
-You can use any bank or brokerage account of your choice to establish a checking account for your Solo 401(k), and we will assist you in completing the paperwork for the Solo 401(k) checking account.
+You can use any bank or brokerage account of your choice to establish a checking account for your Solo 401(k).

 What forms do I have to file with the IRS?